AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 **Rendering Shadows**

-With a properly generated depth map we can st
+With a properly generated depth map we can start rendering the actual shadows.
+The code to check if a fragment is in shadow is (quite obviously) executed in the fragment shader.